jon-heard/obsidian-inline-scripts/README.md

 ***

 ## DEVELOPMENT AID: Fenced code blocks
 If you want a nicer experience while developing a shortcut, you can surround the Expansion string in a "Javascript fenced code block".
-For example, you can take this Expansion string:
+For example, this Expansion string:

 > return "Hello!
 How are you?";

-and write it as:
+can be written as:

 > \`\`\`js
 >